robfors/esruby/README.md

 * the app with be available at http://localhost:4444

 # Binding with JS
-Explore my [esruby-bind](https://github.com/robfors/esruby-bind) gem that binds the Ruby and JS environment together.
+Explore my [esruby-bind](https://github.com/robfors/esruby-bind) gem that binds the Ruby and JS environments together.

 # License